 #1.
 National Gallery of Ireland – As you’d expect, the National Gallery is home to some of the most important art collections and paintings in the world.
 With in excess of 2,500 paintings, over 10,000 other artworks and a full schedule of temporary exhibitions.

 The National Gallery is a must visit if you are an art lover.
-Situated in the city centre, free admission and fully accessible, the gallery is the perfect place to while away the hours.
+Situated in the city centre, with free admission and fully accessible, the gallery is the perfect place to while away the hours.

 At the time of writing, the gallery is undergoing refurbishment so some access issues may occur.
 Please check the National Gallery Access Page